Inside City Hall

 Political Ally Tapped

-The mayor resigned herself to the same in-house strategy with her pick for the new CEO of the BDC.
+The mayor followed the same in-house strategy with her pick for the new CEO of the BDC.
 Tonight she announced the selection of a close political ally, 11th District Councilman William H. Cole IV.

 Cole had worked with the mayor and her chief economic advisor (now chief of staff) Kaliope Parthemos in bringing the Grand Prix to Baltimore.

-Representing the Inner Harbor, midtown and South Baltimore, Cole is one of the biggest business boosters on the Council through his position on the Taxation, Finance and Economic Development Committee.
+Representing midtown, downtown and South Baltimore, Cole has been one of the biggest business boosters on the Council through his position on the Taxation, Finance and Economic Development Committee.

-Thwarted in his attempt to become City Council President in 2010, Cole was described tonight as the ideal candidate for the BDC.
-“I can think of no one better to lead the BDC than Councilman Cole,” Rawlings-Blake said in her written statement.
+Thwarted in his attempt to become City Council president in 2010, Cole was described tonight as the ideal candidate for the BDC.
+“I can think of no one better to lead the BDC than Councilman Cole,” Rawlings-Blake said in a scripted statement.

 For his part, Cole said, “This is a tremendous opportunity to work with Mayor Rawlings-Blake in furthering our shared goal to grow Baltimore.”
 In contrast to McKenzie, who remained an outsider in business and legal circles, Cole has been a player in local politics ever since serving as a special assistant to U.S. Rep. Elijah E. Cummings in the 1990s.

-His political war chest, raised by Colleen Martin-Lauer, the mayor’s fundraiser, is the most bountiful in the Council.
+His political war chest, chock full of contributions from real estate interests, is the most bountiful in the Council.

-Council colleagues will appoint a panel to nominate candidates to succeed Cole.
+His colleagues will now appoint a panel that will nominate candidates to succeed him.
 The choice of the new 11th District representative will be made by the full Council with the mayor’s seal of approval.